List of Courses

 HUM 265 Aging and the Family (3 credits)

 This course is an introduction and overview of the process of aging, including interactions among the biological, psychological, social, and economic aspects of aging in our society.
 Areas such as nutrition, health, housing, employment, and retirement will be explored with an emphasis on the interdependence of all these areas.
 The present status of the elderly and possible changes that might prevent or remedy the problems they face in today's society will be discussed.
 Prerequisite: HUM 150 or permission of instructor.

 HUM 267 Families in Crisis: Human Services Intervention (3 credits)

 This course will introduce a study of families in crisis using intervention dynamics as the major treatment methodology.
 Focus is on specific developments and situational crises, which interfere with family functioning and coping abilities.
 The course will discuss social services, institutional services, and the role of the crisis counselor.

 HUM 269 Social Work and People With Disabilities (3 credits)

 This course will include a brief history of disabilities in our society, with definitions and discussion of various disability groupings, providers, services and interventions as well as many of the current issues that individuals with impairments and disabilities face today.
 It considers the impact of the Americans with Disabilities Act of 1900 (ADA) and its effect on public awareness and attitudes.
-Prerequisite: HUM 150 or Permission of Instructor.
+Prerequisite: HUM 150 or permission of instructor.

-HUM 270 Assertiveness Training (1 credit)
+HUM 270 Assertiveness Training (1 credits)